Abubakr Esfarayeni

 Abd Allah ibn Ahmad ibn Muhammad Asfara'ni, also written Esfarayeni, known as Abu Bakr was a Persian physician from Esfarayen, North Khorasan, Iran.

-Little is known of this scientist.

 His treatise, entitled Zubdat al-bayan fi ‘ilm al-abdah ("The Best Explanation in the Science of Bodies"), is preserved in a unique copy now in the collections of The National Library of Medicine.
-No other copy of the treatise is recorded and the author is otherwise unknown.
-The copy of the treatise is undated, but it appears to have been copied by the same scribe who finished copying another treatise in the volume on 22 Dhu al-Hijjah 1241AH (i.e. 28 July 1826).
-Therefore, the only statement that can be made with certainty is that the author was active before 1826.
+They were active before 1826.